Bern67/ESR505/BBLReport.md

 During the marking event a total of 993 rainbow trout between 180 and 410 mm FL were marked and released alive.
 During the recapture event 296 rainbow trout between 46 and 409 mm FL were examined, of which 142 fish had been marked during the marking event.
 There was no tag loss detected during the experiment.

 A two-sample Kolmogrov-Smirnov (KS) test <cite>(Zar 1996)</cite> was used to detect significant differences in the lengths of fish >= 180 mm FL caught during the different sampling events.
-The length-distributions of rainbow trout initially captured during the marking event and then recaptured during the recapture event (Figure 11, top panel) were not significantly different (KS test, Dmax = 0.0686, P = 0.82).
+The length-distributions of rainbow trout initially captured during the marking event and then recaptured during the recapture event were not significantly different (KS test, Dmax = 0.0686, P = 0.82).
 Therefore, stratification based on fish size for the purpose of estimating population size was not required.

 Cumulative length-distribution plot for newly captured trout >= 180 mm FL during the second event (Figure 6) compared to newly captured trout during the first event revealed that fewer larger fish, and more smaller fish were caught during the recapture event.

 ![Cumulative distribution of lenght of rainbow trout new capture enent 1, and new capture event 2.](figure/plot6_CumDist.png)

 The hypothesis of equal probability of capture by area was rejected (P = 0.04), and so was the hypothesis that marked fractions were similar in each recovery stratum (P < 0.01).
 However, since partial mixing of marked fish between sampling areas did occur between sampling events, spatial data for the entire study area were pooled and the Chapman modification of the Petersen model was used to estimate abundance.

 Abundance of rainbow trout >= 180 mm FL in Black Bear Lake in July 2002 was estimated at 993 (SE = 59.57).
 The 95% confidence interval (CI) for the estimate was 876 to 1110.

 ### Discussion